What is an Unweighted GPA?

 What is the Difference Between Weighted and Unweighted GPA?

-What is the difference between a weighted and unweighted GPA?
 Since we have already covered the topic of what an unweighted GPA is, the first step in understanding the distinctions between the two is to become familiar with the concept of a weighted GPA.

 It does this by giving additional “weight” (hence the name “weighted GPA”) to courses that are more difficult (or ostensibly more difficult, based on their category or classification) that you take; this encourages students to push themselves academically and rewards them for doing so (challenging oneself academically is something that colleges often value quite a bit in admissions decisions).